Go live and launch

 - Configurations and code may work great in your developer Integration environments and run into issues in Staging and Production.
 Working in your local doesn’t confirm it works perfectly in production.

 - Integration environments don’t have all the incredible services available in Staging and Production, like Fastly, New Relic, and Blackfire.

 - Fully test your site with a variety of tools in Staging for load, stress, performance, and site assets

 - Integration environments may only have databases populated with test data, not matching a production-like environment

 Set up Magento Security Scan Tool

-- Monitor your sites security status
+- Monitor your sites security status and applied security updates

 - Receive security updates and site specific notifications

 For detailed instructions to set up and perform scans, see the Magento User Guide.
 Typically, you want to start using this tool as you enter UAT testing.